MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/configuration/mixed-reality-configuration-guide.md

 ## Controller mapping configuration

-One of the core configuration screens for the Mixed Reality Toolkit is the ability to configure and map the various types of controllers that can be utilized by your project.
+One of the core configuration screens for Mixed Reality Toolkit is the ability to configure and map the various types of controllers that can be utilized by your project.

 The configuration screen below allows you to configure any of the controllers currently recognized by the toolkit.